dankoc/Rdbn/README.md

     R CMD install Rdbn/

 R should take care of the rest.
 Note that on OS X developer tools must be installed in order to have a C compiler.
-Windows is not supported at present.
-This package is intended for eventual submission to CRAN, and Windows support will most likely be added at that time.
+Windows -should- work without the parallel processing advantages, but has not yet been tested.

 Using the package